ysyk2021/the-self-aware-leader-techniques-for-personal-growth-and-business-success/src/chapter-9-2.md

-Conclusion: Reflection on the importance of ongoing self-awareness and personal growth for effective leadership
+Reflection on the importance of ongoing self-awareness and personal growth for effective leadership
 ===============================================================================================================

 Effective leadership requires ongoing self-awareness and personal growth.
 Throughout this book, we have explored the importance of self-awareness, mindfulness, and a growth mindset for leaders who want to achieve personal and professional success.
 In this final chapter, we will reflect on the importance of ongoing self-awareness and personal growth for effective leadership.